hokageCodes/shoppay/README.md

 - Created models for User signup
 - Created email validations, added JWT, RegEx, and encryption(bcrypt) to the webapp
 - Used [Google Cloud Console](console.cloud.google.com) and [Google's oAuth2 Playground](https://developers.google.com/oauthplayground) for email validation on signup
+- Signup with email done and working (i dont receive email link yet tho).
+Also, Loading, Success and Error state created for sign up, and on successful signup, user is redirected to the home page.